Earth Science for Educators: Montana Field Experience

 This introductory course is designed for outdoor-oriented students new to geology who wish to take a course specifically designed for future teachers and are attracted to a cooperative living and learning experience.
 We encourage applications from all education students, who can use this course as a springboard to teaching natural science in their future classrooms.
 The cost is very low for an off-campus course because room and board are provided to us at no charge thanks to a gracious and generous supporter.

-Students will fly from Grand Rapids to Bozeman and will normally arrive on Monday for the start of the course.
-(We encourage students to fly with the group from Grand Rapids to Bozeman.
+Students will fly from Grand Rapids to Bozeman or Billings and will normally arrive on the Monday following Calvin's graduation for the start of the course.
+(We encourage students to fly with the group from Grand Rapids.
 In past years, complicated travel arrangements have resulted in difficult logistics, duplicated and unused tickets, and a less than smooth start of class.)
 West coast students may wish to continue travel westward after the course and not return to GR.
 Some students may choose to drive private vehicles to the ranch location.
 A strict 24/7 no driving policy after arrival at the course location will be enforced during the course for private vehicles.
 Violation of the no driving policy during the course is considered adequate grounds for dismissal.
 If you drive or arrange your own airline ticket, you will probably receive a partial refund since we will not purchase an airline ticket for you, but we must know this far in advance of ticketing arrangements.

 Location and facilities - Gainey Ranch, Dillon, MT